Capsicum benefits are many, owing primarily to their legendary heat properties, but also high nutrient content.

 Capsaicin protected the stomach from the damage of alcohol in healthy volunteers in a randomized study.
 Capsicum intake is related to a reduction in gastric ulcers caused by H.Pylori infections.

 Two population studies suggest that hot peppers protect against stomach ulcers.
 But if you have a stomach ulcer, please see your doctor!

 Bonus: hot peppers may reduce the release of gastric acid.

 Nasal inflammation is common and is referred to as rhinitis.
 Symptoms include sneezing, dripping nose, congestion, and post-nasal drip.
 Rhinitis can be related to allergies or can be non-allergic.
 However, non-allergic forms are tied to antibodies called IgE as well.

 Capsaicin may reduce non-allergic non-infectious rhinitis by desensitizing sensory nerves and reducing hyper-responsiveness.
-In a review of over 300 patients, use of a capsaicin nasal spray with several treatments over 1 day reduced symptoms of rhinitis for 36 weeks after one day of treatment.
+In a review of over 300 patients, the use of a capsaicin nasal spray with several treatments over 1 day reduced symptoms of rhinitis for 36 weeks after one day of treatment.

 Amazing capsaicin fact: Capsaicin continued to work for 36 weeks AFTER discontinuation of treatment for rhinitis